 As any Texas motorcycle accident lawyer will tell you, riding a bike takes a series of coordinated efforts from your muscles and brain.
 Alcohol and/or drugs can jumble up the functioning of this system, and adversely affect your ability to register and react in time to avoid an accident.

 Be Extra Careful at the Blind Corners

 Road safety experts as well as our Texas motorcycle accident lawyers always recommend that people must reduce speed when turning at corners.
 If you do not have a clear view of what lies around a corner, approaching it at a high speed can be a devastating mistake.
 Whenever you approach a blind corner, cut your speed, and ride at a rate that allows you to see if the road ahead is safe.

 Keep an Eye on Lane Changes Made by Other Vehicles

 If you are stuck in slow-moving, heavy traffic and see a driver glancing around and scanning their mirror frequently, it almost always means they are about to change lanes.
 Be on the lookout for such behavior and steer clear of that vehicle’s blind spots.

 Contact a Leading Texas Motorcycle Accident Lawyer For Free Consultation

 If you were harmed in a motorbike accident in Texas that was not your fault, make sure you move quickly to file a personal injury claim.
 Dealing with the at-fault party and their insurance company can be a challenging task on your own, but Dana G. Kirk, a seasoned Texas motorcycle accident lawyer, can help you navigate the complex legal matters with ease.
-Talk to us at 713-929-2670 or write to us online to request a free consultation.
+Write to us online to request a free consultation.